aaronc/fx-clj/README.md

 (fx/compile-fx [:button#my-btn.my-class {:on-action (fn [] (println "Clicked"))}] "Click Me")
 ```

-Because the DefaultProperty of Button is `text`, it can be set as the
+Because the `DefaultProperty` of `Button` is `text`, it can be set by passing a
-argument after the property map.
+single argument after the property map.

 ## License